OEA’S 2023 SPRING REPRESENTATIVE ASSEMBLY

-The 2022 Spring RA was held on Saturday, May 7, at the Greater Columbus Convention Center, Union Station Ballroom.
-The RA began at 9:00 a.m. that morning with a virtual component available to delegate.
+The 2023 Spring RA will be held on May 12 and 13, at the Greater Columbus Convention Center, Union Station Ballroom.
+The RA will begin at 9:00 a.m.

 For questions before or on the day of the Representative Assembly, please contact William Baird, Elections & Conference Coordinator, at 614-227-3169 or by email at email@example.com.